AratorRL/TurningPlugin/Readme.md

 # Turning plugin

-Plugin for bakkesmod that helps with practicing (precise) turning on the ground.
+Plugin for BakkesMod that helps with practicing (precise) turning on the ground.

 #### Main features:
 - Lets you practice ground turning by only allowing hitting the ball from a certain angle.